 Mt.
 Elbert and Mt.
 Massive from Leadville (March 2, 2025)

 Scott Spillman is an American historian and the author of the book Making Sense of Slavery: America’s Long Reckoning, from the Founding Era to Today (2025).
-His essays and reviews have appeared in The Point, Liberties, The New Yorker, The New Republicn+1, the Chronicle Review, and the Los Angeles Review of Books, and he has published academic articles in Reviews in American History, History of Education Quarterly, and North Carolina Historical Review.
+His essays and reviews have appeared in The Point, Liberties, The New Yorker, The New Republic, n+1, the Chronicle Review, and the Los Angeles Review of Books, and he has published academic articles in Reviews in American History, History of Education Quarterly, and North Carolina Historical Review.
+He is currently a senior research historian at History Colorado.
+Previously he served for seven years as associate editor of the Colorado Encyclopedia.

 Scott has a PhD in history from Stanford University, and before that he studied history, English, and political philosophy at the University of North Carolina (and Duke University) as a Robertson Scholar.
-Originally from Atlanta, he now lives in Denver with his partner and their twin daughters.
+Originally from Atlanta, he now lives in Denver with his partner, their twin daughters, and an overactive Doberman named Wendy.
 He also spends part of his time in Leadville, where he serves as chair of the city’s historic preservation commission.
 When he is not reading and writing, he enjoys running in the mountains.